abstract road

 The State dropped the DUI.

-The defendant was stopped for running a stop sign.
-The officer noticed an odor alcohol, slurred speech, and bloodshot/watery eyes.
-He swayed while he stood and had a wristband on from a club.
-He then performed various field sobriety tests and was arrested for DUI.
-He later blew a .137 and .137 in the breath machine.
+The defendant was stopped for speeding.
+The officer noticed an odor of alcohol, slurred speech, and glassy/bloodshot eyes.
+The defendant stated he had one drink, exited the car slowly, and also appeared unsteady.
+He then performed the HGN (eye test), walk and turn, and one leg stand exercises.
+He was arrested for DUI and later blew a .157 and .151 in the breath machine.

 After conversations with the State regarding the evidence and the defendant, the State Dropped the DUI.